CorbinStark/Defend-Your-Bounty/README.md

 # Defend-Your-Bounty
 A tower-defence-esque game developed for the OGA Game Jam.
 Build a fort, defend waves of enemies trying to steal your bounty, and survive boss attacks.
 This game is created entirely with assets from OpenGameArt.org.
-My appreciation goes out to every artist that uploads there for aspiring game devs (who cant draw, or write music).
+My appreciation goes out to every artist that uploads there for aspiring game devs.

 ## Gameplay